 A serious personal data breach can lead to significant penalties under UK data protection law, but for most small businesses the bigger risk is losing customer trust and control of day-to-day operations.
 If customer details are spread across spreadsheets, inboxes, and notebooks, it becomes much easier to miss follow-ups, duplicate work, and struggle with compliance responsibilities.

-This guide explains how to move from fragmented records to a secure, organised system.
-The aim is to create a reliable single source of truth that helps your team work more efficiently, keeps customer information accurate and secure, and supports better business decisions.
+This guide explains how to move from fragmented records to a secure, organised system โ creating a reliable single source of truth that helps your team work more efficiently, keeps customer information accurate and secure, and supports better business decisions.

 - Centralising customer data improves security, visibility, and team consistency.